 Porsche Boxster 3.4 S Gen II Manual finished in Aqua Blue Metallic paint.

-Cars like this dont come around very often!This is a huge specification one of a kind Boxster 3.4 S Generation 2 Manual Finished in rare Aqua Blue metallic paint with a huge list of factory fitted options which includes Metropole Blue smooth leather heated hardback sports seats,cruise control,silver dials,three spoke smooth leather steering wheel,CDR30 Radio/CD player linked with Porsche sound package plus along with AUX interface and CD storage,(PSM)Porsche Stability Management,top tinted windscreen,climate controlled air conditioning,xenon headlights,Porsche over mats,wind deflector with flycatchers,aluminum rollover bar and side vents,polished sports exhaust tailpipes,PDC,(PVTS) Porsche vehicle tracking system,metropole blue hood,fully refurbished 19 inch Carrera S II alloy wheels with color crested centers wrapped in Bridgestone n rated tyres to complete the package.This stunning 1 owner plus Porsche Boxster S comes complete with a fully documented OPC Porsche center service record with all work being carried out at Porsche East London together with all spare keys and handbook pack.Stunning looks and a one off specification with impeccable service portfolio!
+Cars like this dont come around very often!This is a huge specification one of a kind Boxster 3.4 S Generation 2 Manual Finished in rare Aqua Blue metallic paint with a huge list of factory fitted options which includes Metropole Blue smooth leather heated hardback sports seats,cruise control,silver dials,three spoke smooth leather steering wheel,CDR30 Radio/CD player linked with Porsche sound package plus along with AUX interface and CD storage,(PSM)Porsche Stability Management,top tinted windscreen,climate controlled air conditioning,xenon headlights,Porsche over mats,wind deflector with flycatchers,aluminum rollover bar and side vents,polished sports exhaust tailpipes,PDC,(PVTS) Porsche vehicle tracking system,metropole blue hood,fully refurbished 19 inch Carrera S II alloy wheels with color crested centers wrapped in Bridgestone n rated tyres to complete the package.This stunning 2 owner plus Porsche Boxster S comes complete with a fully documented OPC Porsche center service record with all work being carried out at Porsche East London along with a recent service carried out by ourselves together with all spare keys and handbook pack.Stunning looks and a one off specification with impeccable service portfolio!

 Contact us anytime to arrange a viewing.